Skip to the content.

 Lower is better.
 Black caps are 99% confidence intervals.
 Don’t focus too much on absolute values, they depend on a lot of things: how we calculate RMSE (which involves somewhat arbitrary binning), whether the averages are weighted by the number of reviews or not, and how the outlier filter works.
 Instead, focus on the ranking - which algorithm is the best, which one is the second best, which one is the third best, etc.

-The bars corresponding to FSRS-5 and GRU-P (short-term) are colored differently to indicate that these algorithms have been trained on more reviews; all other algorithms are trained without using same-day reviews.
+The bars corresponding to FSRS-5 and GRU-P (short-term) are colored differently to indicate that these algorithms have been trained on more reviews; all other algorithms were trained without using same-day reviews.
 However, the comparison is still fair because all algorithms are evaluated on the same data, even if the training data is different.
 Here’s an analogy: one student did a lot of homework before the test, the other did less homework.
 After that, both students took the same test.
 Even though they did a different amount of homework, since the test is the same, it’s still valid to compare the test scores of these two students.

 Now let’s look at log loss.